- Must have completed 10th grade by the beginning of summer

-Training for this volunteer position is incorporated into the beginning of each 2-week session.
+Training for this volunteer position is incorporated into the beginning of each two-week session.

-The staff will evaluate you during your 2-weeks at Shalom, affirming your gifts and pointing out areas of improvement.
+The staff will evaluate you during your two weeks at Shalom, affirming your gifts and pointing out areas of improvement.

 Assistant Counselors who distinguish themselves during their two weeks at Camp Shalom may be invited back for a third week as an AC later in the summer.